earthly/website/blog/_posts/2021-09-22-awk-examples.md

 - [ ] Run `earthly --build-arg NAME=2020-09-10-better-builds.md +link-opportunity` and find 1-5 places to incorporate links to other articles
 - [ ] Raise PR

-> awk exists so that guy can rag on any data processing tool made after the year 1990 to get votes from people who can’t really remember any of its syntax
+> awk exists so that guy can rag on any data processing tool made after the year 1990 to get votes from people who can't really remember any of its syntax
 >
-> “I processed 500 Petabytes with awk on a single server once I don’t see why this is needed”
+> "I processed 500 Petabytes with awk on a single server once I don't see why this is needed"
 >
 > Reddit User [BufferUnderpants](https://www.reddit.com/r/programming/comments/pank18/comment/ha6hzg0/?utm_source=reddit&utm_medium=web2x&context=3)

 I have a confession to make - I don't know how to use Awk.
 Or at least I didn't know how to use it before I started writing this article.
 But yet, the people I know who use it and use it well seem to have a text processing superpower and, I want that power.

 It turns out Awk is pretty simple.
 It has only a couple of conventions and only a small amount of syntax.
 It's designed to be easy to learn, easy to write, and easy to throw away.

 So in this article, I will teach myself, and you, the basics of Awk.
 I'm going to use Awk to look at book reviews and pick my next book to read. **If you read through the article and maybe even try an example or two, you should have no problem writing Awk scripts by the end of it.** And you probably don't even need to install anything because Awk is everywhere.

 ## What Is Awk

 > I write three or four Awk programs a day.
 These are one-liners.
 These are super quick programs I can throw away.
 >
 > Bryan Cantrill

 Awk is a record processing tool written by Aho, Kernighan, and Weinberger in 1977.
 Its name is an acronym of their names.

 They created it following the success of the line processing tools `sed`, and `grep`.
 Awk was initially an experiment by the authors into whether text processing tools could be extended to deal with numbers.
 If grep lets you search for lines, and sed lets you do replacements in lines then awk was designed to let you do calculations on lines.
 It will be clear what that means once I take us through some examples.

 ## How to Install `gawk`